matt-curtis/Fluid-for-Sketch/README.md

 # Usage

 First and foremost, I recommend downloading the example Sketch document included in this repo and linked to above.
-I've included several examples there, and examining the constraints used and playing around makes things clearer.
+I've included several examples there, and examining the constraints used and playing around (ie. changing constraints, resizing Artboards and pressing `Update Layout`) makes things clearer.

 There are 3 primary actions: Show/Hide Toolbar, Update Layout, Edit Constraints and Preview.
 All of the features that the plugin provides are available via `Plugins > Sketch Constraints`.